Evaluations

 Individual is willing to explore a variety of devices or assistive technology solutions.
 Individual willing to participate in a complete assessment process and open to considering a full range of devices (the individual may express a particular interest in a specific device, but remains open to all options).

 Individual or referring agency understands that a demonstration does not result in specific recommendations or a comprehensive formal report.
 The demonstration is aimed at helping consumers make informed decisions regarding what assistive technology might be helpful.
-Individual willing to make appropriate time investment required to complete a comprehensive evaluation process (minimum of 3-4 weeks from evaluation date, including steps of pre-assessment, information gathering, lab or on-site evaluation, information synthesis, report writing, etc.)
+Individual willing to make appropriate time investment required to complete a comprehensive evaluation process (minimum of 3-4 weeks from evaluation date, including steps of pre-assessment, information gathering, lab or on-site evaluation, report writing, etc.)

 Cost: Free Cost: Fee Applies